 Cupra Leon Australian details revealed

-The newest automobile model out of Europe is headed to Australia and it guarantees some spicy fashions when it launches in only a few months.
+The newest automotive model out of Europe is headed to Australia and it guarantees some spicy fashions when it launches in only a few months.

-The newest automobile model out of Europe has detailed one other piece of its Aussie puzzle.
+The newest automotive model out of Europe has detailed one other piece of its Aussie puzzle.

-Cupra, which is a part of the large Volkswagen Group, has revealed native particulars of its new Leon small automobile that is because of arrive in Australia in the course of this yr.
+Cupra, which is a part of the large Volkswagen Group, has revealed native particulars of its new Leon small automotive that is because of arrive in Australia in the midst of this yr.

-The Leon, which is predicated on the identical platform because the VW Golf, might be out there in 4 mannequin grades.
+The Leon, which is predicated on the identical platform because the VW Golf, will probably be accessible in 4 mannequin grades.

-Jeff Shafer, Cupra Australia’s head of product says all fashions might be nicely outfitted with only a few elective extras.
+Jeff Shafer, Cupra Australia’s head of product says all fashions will probably be properly outfitted with only a few elective extras.

 “There is no entry level variant as such,” says Shafer.